Frameworks & Regulations • Article

 They are voluntary, but highly valued because they are proven and tested practices, especially in audits, public tenders, customer relationships and reputational risk management.

-- Examples of frameworks:
+Examples of frameworks

 - ISO/IEC 27001 – Information security management

-- ISO 22301 – Business continuity
+- ISO 22301 – Business continuity management

-- NIST CSF – Cybersecurity framework (USA)
+- NIST CSF – Cybersecurity framework

 - COBIT 2019 – IT governance and management

-- CSA CCM – Cloud security control framework
+- CSA CCM – Cloud security controls

-- CSA AICM – AI technology controls
+- CSA AICM – Controls for artificial intelligence technologies

-- Why implement them?
+Why implement frameworks?

 - They demonstrate organisational maturity